nikerla/vc-content/pages/blogs/news/2017-05-25-b2b-online-aftermath.md

 date: '2017-05-25'
 permalink: blog/b2b-online-aftermath
 main-image: ../../assets/images/blog/B2B Online Aftermath.jpg
 excerpt: B2B Online is where world leading manufacturers share their experience  with the fellow professionals in the field.
+Now we're excited to share our impressions from this experience.
 tags:

 - technical leadership
 - ecommerce
 - enterprise-ecommerce